JustinBSG/Rubiks_Cube_Solver/README.md

 1. Turning on two boards and executing [terminal.py](Code/PC/terminal.py).
 1. Typing `mode1` on the terminal of your PC.
 2. Two arms will be pulled and create some spaces and allow you to put the shuffled Rubik's Cube inside.
-2. It starts scanning each face of the Rubik's Cube.
+2. After typing `ok`, it starts scanning each face of the Rubik's Cube.
 3. After finishing scanning each face, it stops and waits.
-It shows the result of the scanning.
+It shows the result of the scanning on monitor on Camera Board.
 If the result is correct, go to step 6.
 Otherwise, go to step 7.
 4. Typing `confirm` on terminal.
-5. Typing `<number> <short form of correct colour>` on termianl of CoolTerm.
+5. Typing `<number> <short form of correct colour>` on termianl.
     - \<numbers\> represents the panel of incorrect colour.
         - We use keypad keyboard as the format of the panel of each face
     - \<short form of correct colour\>